-Turn the ignition key on and then off.
+1. Turn the ignition key on and then off.

-2. At any time during the next 10 seconds, press and release the Valet switch.
-Now the Status LED will light constantly if you have entered Valet Mode or go out if you have exited Valet Mode.
+At anytime during the next 10 seconds, press and release the Valet[®] switch.
+Now the Status LED will light constantly if you have entered Valet[®] Mode, and go out if you have exited Valet[®] Mode.